 The Annenberg Center believes that all children, regardless of their ability to pay, should have opportunities to experience high quality performing arts programs.
 Nearly half of the school students who attend our children's programs could not do so without the deep discounts that Adopt-A-School makes possible.
 Adopt-A-School sponsorships begin at $1,000.
 For more information or to become a sponsor, please contact the Development Department at 215.
 898.6754.

-The 2017 Philadelphia Children’s Festival was made possible in part by the support of the following: David & Ryna Alexander, the Connelly Foundation, the Dolfinger-McMahon Foundation, Cynthia & Richard Gay, David & Sherri Katz, Karyn & Steven Kobre, the Pennsylvania Council on the Arts, the Philadelphia Cultural Fund, the Philadelphia Phillies, the Ravitz Foundation, Santander Bank, the Stavros Niarchos Foundation, the Virginia C. Mulconroy Fund of The Philadelphia Foundation and the Walter J. Miller Trust.
+The 2017 Philadelphia Children’s Festival was made possible in part by the support of the following: David & Ryna Alexander, Aramark, the Connelly Foundation, the Dolfinger-McMahon Foundation, Cynthia & Richard Gay, David & Sherri Katz, Karyn & Steven Kobre, Penn Police Department, the Pennsylvania Council on the Arts, the Philadelphia Cultural Fund, the Philadelphia Phillies, Santander Bank, Starbucks, the Stavros Niarchos Foundation, Universal Studios, the Virginia C. Mulconroy Fund of The Philadelphia Foundation and the Walter J. Miller Trust.